The Silkie chicken has been called fluff-balls, aliens from another world, teddy bears, and many other things in between.

 The Australian Poultry Standard accepted Silkies in 1998 (bantams only).

 Interestingly, all Silkies in the US and Canada are considered to be bantam regardless of size.
 Every other country in the world recognizes both bantam and large fowl types.

-Accepted colors are: blue, black, white, grey, buff, splash and partridge.
-There are several other colors available such as lavender, cuckoo and red, but they are not yet accepted in the APA.
+Accepted colors are blue, black, white, grey, buff, splash, and partridge.
+Several other colors are available, such as lavender, cuckoo, and red, but they are not yet accepted in the APA.

 Is the Silkie Right For You?

-A Silkie is the ultimate in kids’ chickens.
-They are cuddly, fluffy and tolerant, love sitting in your lap and even enjoy cuddles.
+A Silkie chicken is the ultimate in kids’ chickens.
+They are cuddly, fluffy, and tolerant, love sitting in your lap, and even enjoy cuddles.

 Silkies are notoriously broody – the standing joke is that a Silkie can hatch a rock!
 They also make great mothers.

 Many folks keep Silkies to hatch out other eggs.
 A Silkie chicken in ‘broody mode’ will usually accept any eggs (including duck) placed under her.